flowmatters/openwater/doc/reporting.md

 ### Alternate syntax for specifying constraints

-In the example, the single constraint tag (`hru`) is a valid Python identifier (ie, it is a string that *could* be used as a variable name or function name).
+In the example, the single constraint tag (`hru`) happens to be a valid Python identifier (ie, it is a string that *could* be used as a variable name or function name).
 If however, the tag _is not_ a valid Python identifier, it is necessary to use a somewhat more cumbersome syntax:

 ```python
 ts = results.time_series('Sacramento','runoff','catchment','mean',**{'Functional Unit':'Grazing Open'})